FGMEMBERS/Tu-134-JSB/Models/Liveries/Readme.txt

 Default

-These liveries were made by : Emmanuel BARANGER 2013
+These liveries were made by : xcvb 2016

 aeroflot_new